 As you know that Badrinath is located in Uttarakhand, so you need to reach the state first.
-If you are travelling by train you can only reach Rishikesh, Haridwar and Dehradun.
-Because after these stations there is no facility of trains.
+If you are traveling by train you can only reach Rishikesh, Haridwar and Dehradun.
+Because after these stations there is no facility for trains.
 The nearest railway station to Badrinath is Rishikesh.
-After that, you have to travel via road with bus services and other vehicles.
+After that, you have to travel by road by bus services and other vehicles.

 Route to Badrinath

-Note: Due to 4 lane highway project work you can face travel delay of some hours but don’t worry you can stay in the above-discussed destinations like as Srinagar which is also a big town of Uttarakhand, Rudraprayag, Gauchar, Karanprayag, Chamoli and then in Joshimath.
+Note: Due to 4 lane highway project work you can face travel delays of some hours but don’t worry you can stay in the above-discussed destinations like Srinagar which is also a big town of Uttarakhand, Rudraprayag, Gauchar, Karanprayag, Chamoli and then in Joshimath.